 Wilderness at the Smokies: Indoor Arcade and Adventure Forest

 The indoor waterpark is enormous as it is but it’s attached to a huge arcade as well.
+This place just amplifies family fun!
 At first glance, it doesn’t look big but once you start walking around – and looking up – you realize how big it really is.
-There’s a ropes course, mini-golf course, climbing wall, tons of arcade games, a little frogger ride for kids, and even a laser tag course.

 You can purchase day adventure passes or buy rides individually and they vary in cost.
 Arcade games can be played by purchasing points on a card.